Back/How I AI

 To make prompting faster and more natural, Brian uses a tool called Monologue to dictate his instructions.
 It's much quicker than typing out a detailed spec.

-For our example, we decided to build a simple detail page for a podcast episode.
-Here’s the prompt he dictated:
+We decided to build a simple detail page for a podcast episode.
+Here's the prompt he dictated:

 I wanna build a new prototype in this How I AI directory, and we are a podcast, and I want to build a detail page for a podcast episode that has both a video player and an audio player.
 Underneath the page should have the title of the episode, a description, and how about if you hit play, there's little confetti that shoots up out of the player.